60-Second Civics: Episode 4256, Sojourner Truth: Black History Month, Part 14

-Category: Civics Hits: 0Sojourner Truth was a determined woman.
+Category: Civics Hits: 2Sojourner Truth was a determined woman.
 She fled slavery, successfully sued to have her son returned to her in New York after he had been illegally sold to a slaveholder, and made a new life for herself.
 Truth was a prolific social activist, producing an autobiography, speaking out against slavery, and advocating for the right of women to vote.
 Two hundred years after her death, a robotic exploration vehicle called Sojourner, named after her, would land on Mars.

 Read more http://files.civiced.org/podcasts/60SecondCivics/60SecondCivics-Episode4256.mp3